 The Imperial Council was also the institution that ensured the execution and checking the justice over all the Ottoman territories.
 The Divan was the place where the council listened and dealt with people’s complaints.
 Those who believed a local court was not impartial, or unhappy with the judgement, could bring their complaints to the Divan.
 The institution took great care to the review of each case.
 All were equal before the law, no person was given any special treatment due to their religion, race, gender, or wealth.
 Divan was also the place where foreign ambassadors were received [18].

 The Grand Vizier was a permanent member of the Divan, he was the chairman of the council when the sultan was not presiding.
 As the deputy of the ruler, he held great powers.
-However, he had to obtain the approval of the sultan for important decisions like declaration of war, appointing high ranking officials, and allocating large fief lands.
-He was also the keeper of the sultan’s seal; if the seal was demanded back by the sultan it meant his removal from the position.
-[18]
+However, he had to obtain the approval of the sultan for important decisions like the declaration of war, appointing high ranking officials, and allocating large fief lands.
+He was also the keeper of the sultan’s seal; if the seal was demanded back by the sultan it meant his removal from the position [18] .

 Other members of the Divan included viziers, kadıasker, defterdar, nişancı, beylerbeyi (Governor General), Kaptan-u Derya (Admiral of the Navy), and Yeniçeri Aghası (Commander of Janissaries).